The Psychology of a Welcome Kit: How Financial Advisors Build Trust From Day One

 Lessons from Other Industries

 This isn’t just about finance.
-Conferences, retreats, and even schools have long used kits to shape first impressions.
-When new students receive house shirts, for example, they instantly feel part of something bigger.
-The same principle applies to clients.
+Conferences, retreats, universities, and luxury brands have used kits for decades to shape identity and belonging.
+When new students receive house shirts on orientation day, they instantly feel part of something bigger.

 Practical Tips for Execution